alexoms/lemonpepper/README.md

-# LLM-Powered Real-Time Audio Transcription and Analysis
+# AI Agent for LLM-Powered Real-Time Audio Transcription and Analysis

 ## Overview